Basic Inventory Management

 • Leatherworkers can make 8-20 slot Oiled Leather Packs (Junk items are placed here first when looting)

-• Armorsmiths can make 8-20 slot Reinforced Padded Equipment Boxes (Weapons and Armor Fill this bag First)
+• Armorsmiths can make 8-20 slot Reinforced Padded Equipment Boxes (Weapons and Armor fill this bag first)

 Bank Account

 The personal bank account in Guild Wars 2 lets you store any items you want in a separate inventory that is accessible to all characters across your account.
-Your bank also allows you to store and retrieve crafting materials so that they don’t clog up your inventory.
-Additional bank space can be purchased from the Gem Store.

 Items